pingcap/docs/op-guide/location-awareness.md

 In this case, PD will schedule different replicas of each datum to different data zones.
 - If one of the data zones hangs up, everything still works well.
-- If the data zone couldn't recover within a period of time, PD will remove the replica of this data zone.
+- If the data zone cannot recover within a period of time, PD will remove the replica from this data zone.
-- If there are only three (or two) data zones, we cannot guarantee that everything would work well when a data zone hangs up.
-However, it is ensured that everything is fine when a site hangs up.

-In a word, PD maximizes the disaster recovery of the cluster according to the current topology.
-Therefore, if we want to reach to a certain level of disaster recovery, we need to deploy many machines in different sites according to the topology.
-The number of machines should be more than the one of `max-replicas`.
+To sum up, PD maximizes the disaster recovery of the cluster according to the current topology.
+Therefore, if you want to reach a certain level of disaster recovery, deploy many machines in different sites according to the topology.
+The number of machines must be more than the number of `max-replicas`.